cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 can establish if the identity is acceptable or not to the peer.
 However, we note that the public keys of both the server and the client must always be those defined at time of password registration.

+The client identity (client_identity) and server identity (server_identity) are optional parameters which are left to the application to designate as monikers for the client and server.
+If the application layer does not supply values for these parameters, then they will be omitted from the creation of the envelope during the registration stage.
+Furthermore, they will be substituted with client_identity = client_public_key and server_identity = server_public_key during the authenticated key exchange stage.

+The advantage to supplying a custom client_identity and server_identity (instead of simply relying on a fallback to client_public_key and server_public_key) is that the client can then ensure that any mappings between client_identity and client_public_key (and server_identity and server_public_key) are protected by the authentication from the envelope.
+Then, the client can verify that the client_identity and server_identity contained in its envelope matches the client_identity and server_identity supplied by the server.

+However, if this extra layer of verification is unnecessary for the application, then simply leaving client_identity and server_identity unspecified (and using client_public_key and server_public_key instead) is acceptable.

 ## Envelope Encryption {#envelope-encryption}